 After a winning bid, shipping is arranged.
 The two main options are container (better protection) and RoRo (more economical — the car drives on board).
 Ocean transit typically runs 4–6 weeks, with cost depending on route and add-ons.

-Transport insurance is critical — at Karasaki cover starts the moment the car sits on our secure yard in Japan and runs through ocean freight and customs clearance.
+Transport insurance is critical — at Karasaki cover starts the moment the car sits in our secure yard in Japan and runs through ocean freight and customs clearance.

 Customs and Polish registration